NithinAruva/AI-Video-Evidence-Transcriber-for-Police-Investigation/README.md

 The police investigation department frequently handles large volumes of video evidence, including CCTV footage, body cam recordings, and other visual data.
 Manually reviewing this video content is both time-intensive and prone to human error.
-I developed an AI-powered system designed to streamline this process by automatically transcribing video content and analyzing critical events to assist investigations.
+This Project allows to develop an AI-powered system designed to streamline this process by automatically transcribing video content and analyzing critical events to assist investigations.

 ## Features